youennf/draft-ietf-avtcore-rtp-sframe/draft-ietf-avtcore-rtp-sframe.md

 --- abstract

-This document describes the RTP payload format of SFrame.
+This document describes the RTP payload format of SFrame, its use in SDP, and per stream key derivation.

 --- middle